 Applewood comes with beautiful colors and beautiful grain, but it might not be the best wood for carving.
 It is hard to carve, unlike other hardwoods.
 Although it grows throughout most temperate climates, making it easily accessible, it remains hard to wood carve.

 However, that does not mean it is bad in woodwork.
 Try to look for proper tools that make carving easier.
 Applewood green is easier to carve since the wood is not as dense.
 Therefore you wood carve it.

-It comes with multiple features that are similar to cherry wood, and these include the detail that you can display in your work.
-Before you start working with Applewood, it is good to know its properties and features.
+It comes with multiple features similar to cherry wood, including the detail you can display in your work.
+Before working with Applewood, it is good to know its properties and features.

 How to carve applewood

 As much as carving applewood is hard, that is the answer to the dense wood when dry.
 Do not allow applewood to dry for years because it becomes tough to carve.
 Carve the wood when it is still fresh and keep it under good conditions to seasons and dries well.

 The result is impressive, although that is not the standard way of wood carving.
 You end up with sturdy wood carving and try not to waste time trying to revive it.

 - Put on protective wear, including a dust mask.

 - Mix distilled water and alcohol with a 40/60 proportion in a bottle

 - Allow the wood to absorb the water, so it does not splinter and becomes easier to carve.
 The wood contains alcohol that helps the wood to stay moist for longer and makes the carving knife cuts through the dry wood better.